Rui90/EventManager/README.md

 ### Angular introduction

 First components integrated with bootstrap that requests the .NET CORE Rest Api.
-Playground with grids, bindings, interpolation and data-binding.
+Playground with grids, bindings, interpolation and data-binding using bootstrap.
+It also uses reactive forms for form validation.

+List of ngx-bootstrap components examples that are being used:

+- Modal
+- Dropdown
+- Datepicker
+- Tooltip

 Angular Organization: